Featured

 Question: Is anyone carpooling?

 Answer: We don’t have any plans to coordinate carpooling between colleges.
-Please check-in with your campus eLearning office to see if carpooling has been organized for your campus.
+Please check in with your campus eLearning office to see if carpooling has been organized for your campus.

 Answer: The conference planning team is in the process of selecting conference swag.
 While sizes are not guaranteed, if a t-shirt or jacket is chosen, the planning team will need your size preferences in order to provide a variety of sizes for attendees to choose from.
 Please indicate your preferred clothing size when you register.